sivaphani40/Software-complexity-predictor/README.md

 # Software-complexity-predictor

-Software complexity assessment (SCA) module predicts software complexity (SC) of the user requirements specification (URS) documents of model car.
+Software complexity Predictor (SCP) module predicts software complexity (SC) of the user requirements specification (URS) documents of model car.
 URS document is a MS word document with goal of the project, functional requirements and non functional requirements.
 URS document is prepared at the beginning of the project.
-SCA considers functional requirements of the model car and predicts the software complexity.
+SCP considers functional requirements of the model car and predicts the software complexity.

-Software Complexity assessment module software code is done in 3 steps.
+Software Complexity Prediction module software code is done in 3 steps.
   1. To prepare dataset to train model for prediction
   2. Training the model using dataset from previous step.
   3. predicting the complexity of new URS document from the trained model